Silent e: Effect on vowels

 Depending on dialect, English has anywhere from 13 to more than 20 distinct vowel phonemes, both monophthongs and diphthongs.
 A silent e, in association with the Latin alphabet's five vowel characters, is one of the ways by which some of these vowel sounds are represented in English orthography.

 A silent e in association with the other vowels may convert a short vowel sound to a long vowel equivalent, though that may not always be the case.
 The short vowels are /æ ɛ ɪ ɒ ʌ/ while the equivalent long vowels are /eɪ iː aɪ oʊ juː/.
 However, because of the complications of the Great Vowel Shift, the long vowel is not always simply a lengthened version of the corresponding short one; and in most cases (for example with ride) is in fact a diphthong (/raɪd/).

 To create a long vowel, there is usually only one consonant between the silent e and the preceding vowel.
-In some cases two consonants may also have the same effect, as in table, paste and bathe, while in other cases no consonants are also found, as in tie, toe and due.
+In some cases two consonants may also have the same effect, as in table, paste and bathe, while in other cases no consonants are found, as in tie, toe and due.
 The presence of a double consonant may indicate that the e is not silent and does not affect the preceding vowel (as in Jesse and posse).

 In English, the "letter name" of a vowel is its long vowel form (except in the case of y, which has the same pronunciation as i – compare byte/bite).